What is a Native Plant?

-- Chihuahuan Desert Plants From UTEP’s Chihuahuan Desert Gardens website
+- Chihuahuan Desert Plants at UTEP's Chihuahuan Desert Gardens website

 - Vascular Plants of the Gila Wilderness by Dr. Russ Kleinman, Associate Botanist, Dale A. Zimmerman Herbarium

-- New Mexico Flora A link to Patrick Alexander’s webpage
+- New Mexico Flora on Patrick Alexander's website

-- Flora of the Four Corners area A link to Al and Betty Schneider’s webpage
+- Flora of the Four Corners area on Al and Betty Schneider's website

 - Checklist of the Vascular Plants in the Sandia and Manzano Mountains of Central New Mexico by Robert Sivinski